 Can a school apply more than once in the same round?

-Unfortunately, no. Schools can only submit one application per grant round.
+Unfortunately, no. Schools can only submit 1 application per grant round.

 Can any school apply?